 If the asset is transferred to another Organisational Unit, the receiving Organisational Unit must also sign the form before the transfer will be processed.

-Where an Organisational Unit requires the services of the Faculty /Division Procurement Team in disposing of the item the Asset Disposal/Transfer Form should be forwarded to the Faculty/ Division Procurement Team who will undertake the disposal of the item.
+Where an Organisational Unit requires the services of the Divisional Procurement Team in disposing of the item the Asset Disposal/Transfer Form should be forwarded to the Divisional Procurement Team who will undertake the disposal of the item.

-The Organisational Unit maintains physical custody of the item until contacted by the Faculty /Division Procurement Team.
+The Organisational Unit maintains physical custody of the item until contacted by the Divisional Procurement Team.

 The sale shall normally, but not necessarily, be to the person who makes the highest offer.
 Where a decision is made to sell by auction, the auction shall be conducted by a registered auctioneer.
 The costs of advertising, auctioning and any other cost associated with a sale shall reduce the proceeds to be credited to the Organisational Unit.